 These are just some of the business valuation factors that could arise when you take the step to determine your business’s worth.
 Like seeing a kid off to college, letting a business go can tug on our entrepreneurial heart strings, but it just may be the best move for you and your business.

-And if you’re not quite ready but want to look into building a good exit strategy for the future, Destined can help with our comprehensive suite of business consulting services and know-how.
-We’ll get you to that profitable sale – because your journey is our journey.
+And if you’re not quite ready but want to look into building a good exit strategy for the future, Destined can help, we’ll get you to that profitable sale – because your journey is our journey.